- Particle Data Group (PDG) resources

 The Joint Accelerator Conference Website publishes the proceedings of APAC, EPAC, PAC, IPAC, ABDW, BIW, COOL, CYCLOTRONS, DIPAC, ECRIS, FEL, HIAT, ICALEPCS, IBIC, ICAP, LINAC, North American PAC, PCaPAC, RuPAC, SRF.
 A custom interface allows searching on keywords, titles, authors, and in the fulltext.

-The KEK Library preprint and technical report database contains bibliographic records of preprints and technical reports held in the KEK library with links to the full text images of more than 100,000 papers scanned from their worldwide collection of preprints.
+This database contains bibliographic records of preprints and technical reports held in the KEK library with links to the full text images of more than 100,000 papers scanned from their worldwide collection of preprints.
 Particularly useful for older scanned preprints.
-KISS links are included in INSPIRE HEP.
+Links to it are included in INSPIRE HEP.

 This database of almost 3 million items provides reviews, abstracts and bibliographic information for much of the mathematical sciences literature.
 Over 100,000 new items are added each year, most of them classified according to the Mathematics Subject Classification.
 Authors are uniquely identified, enabling a search for publications by individual author.
 Over 80,000 reviews on the current published literature are added each year.
 Citation data allows one to track the history and influence of research publications.